 If you experience problems, updating Theos is the first thing you should do.
 This makes it a lot easier to track down the problem if you ask someone for help.

-If you see the following when running the command:
+If you see the following error when running the update command:

 make: *** No rule to make target 'update-theos'.
 Stop.

-…then you’re using a legacy version of Theos.
-Refer to Upgrading from legacy Theos.
+…then you’re using a legacy version of Theos and should refer to Upgrading from legacy Theos.